September 15, 2017 PAP-Q3-17-FA-003

 New facilities must be flexible and incorporate state-of-the-art equipment that ensures increased efficiency with reduced downtime to achieve greater productivity.2 Increased use of automation to improve quality and enable continuous processing will lead to further manufacturing improvements.3 For instance, the concept of overall equipment effectiveness is rapidly gaining importance.4 Pharmaceutical companies and their engineering/design firm partners must be skilled at acquiring and integrating equipment.5 Next-generation manufacturing strategies are becoming imperative and are at least being considered by most pharmaceutical companies and implemented by leading players.2

 Like the pharmaceutical industry, relationships between pharmaceutical engineering/design firms and equipment suppliers have undergone significant change in recent years.
-The “old school” approach involved getting the most short-term “apparent” value for the customer from the supplier, with specifications so detailed that despite any changes in scope or other issues, the supplier would bear the cost, according to Robert L. Roy, P.E., Director, Aseptic Technology at Integrated Project Services, LLC.
+The “old school” approach involved getting the most short-term “apparent” value for the customer from the supplier, with specifications so detailed that despite any changes in scope or other issues, the supplier would bear the cost, according to Robert L. Roy, P.E., Director, Aseptic Technology at IPS-Integrated Project Services, LLC.
 “This approach, however, ignored the need for pharma companies to maintain strong relationships with their suppliers for the life of the facility,” he says.

 The “millennial approach” features no relationship whatsoever with the supplier.
 Pharmaceutical equipment is treated like commodity items, with suppliers called to provide quotes.
 It also ignores the tremendous complexity associated with modern pharmaceutical production requirements, including the myriad equipment features required to produce product of adequate quality and those required to satisfy regulatory demands, according to Roy.
 “This approach only satisfies owners that don’t understand the industry, and only temporarily, because numerous issues typically arise during start-up and transition to production that require administrative work-arounds, leading to a less efficient and more expensive operation,” he explains.